On db-01

 [unimportant lines snipped]

-Note that the master host is db-02.
-Stop heartbeat (or shutdown db-01) and run the query again.
-You should now see that the master has changed to the IP address of the other node.
+Note the master host is db-02.
+Stop Heartbeat (or shut down db-01) and run the query again – you should see the master has changed to the other node’s IP.

-To avoid problems if the replication process fails, check out avoiding auto_increment collision.
+To avoid problems if replication fails, check out avoiding auto_increment collision.